Axelgustavschnurer/Aterbrukskartan/README.md

 # STUNS maps

-This project is a rewrite of a previous map project (available in the `StunsStreetMap_Archive` branch) aiming to display stories where STUNS has been involved with students from Uppsala's universities regarding their projects.

-This project also contains a secondary hidden map as a demo for a project that aims to facilitate recycling of construction materials by displaying planned projects.
+This project is aims to create a platform where users can share their construction-related projects to further the goal of a circular economy.
-The idea is that companies enter some project information, like when and where they will do what, and what kinds of materials they will need or have available.
+The idea is that they post what materials they need or can provide to others, and then others can see this and contact them to get/buy the materials they need or to give away/sell materials they don't need.

 # Dev stuff

 **Because of how it is written, this project won't work if certain columns in the database are empty.
-This includes when the entire database is empty.**
+This includes when the entire database is empty.
+Fixing this would be a nice improvement.**

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), using the pages router.
-[React](https://reactjs.org/) is used for the frontend and [Prisma](https://www.prisma.io/) is used for the database.

-To view our plans for possible future improvements, see [this document](https://stuns.sharepoint.com/:w:/s/terbrukskartan/ET3yGNnQiTNPra6jFuFIEygB-gpCZnkSEF_R-C6VWvCt6w?e=htn8uE).

----
+Next is based on [React](https://reactjs.org/), and [Prisma](https://www.prisma.io/) is our ORM of choice, so some knowledge of these is recommended.

 ## Getting Started

 All commands are to be run in your terminal of choice, in the root directory of the project.

-First, download and install [Node.js](https://nodejs.org/en/download/) and clone the repository here on Azure (preferably to [VS Code](https://code.visualstudio.com/download), but you'll need [git](https://git-scm.com/downloads) regardless of what you use).
+First, download and install [Node.js](https://nodejs.org/en/download/) and clone this repository using [git](https://git-scm.com/downloads).
+We recommend using [Visual Studio Code](https://code.visualstudio.com/) as your code editor/IDE, but any editor will do.

 Thereafter, install dependencies by running: